Qualifying Testing is temporarily postponed at this time.

 - Other Trainings for DD Providers (link to external website) - please verify that the trainings on this website are approved for Adult Care Home continuing education

 The English Test is required for all resident managers and operators, and may be required for some caregivers.
 There are no training requirements or study materials for this test.
 The Adult Care Home Program has partnered with Mt.
 Hood Community College to offer this test for ACHP applicants.
 The test includes a reading assessment and a listening assessment.
-The cost is $10 ($5 per assessment).
-Testing is offered in 2 locations and testing times are available Monday through Saturday.
-Find more details here.
+The cost is $23.50.
+Retests, if needed, are $11.50 each.
+Follow the steps below.
+Find more details here(link is external).

 Life and Work Reading Sample Questions (download Level C)